SkiFire13/master-thesis/chapters/3-algorithm.typ

 As mentioned briefly in @upward-logic, in LCSFE @flori formulas are simplified once before exploring their moves.
 This is however not applicable to our case since we lazily explore moves, and thus have to simplify formulas whose moves have already been partially explored.
 An option would be performing simplifications anyway, losing the information about which moves have already been explored and thus needing to explore them again.
 We however want to preserve this information to avoid exploring moves over and over, and thus need a way to simplify formulas while tracking the effects on their iterator.

-The way we do this is by considering the effects that simplifying a formula iterator has their sequence.
+The way we do this is by considering the effects that simplifying a formula iterator has on their sequence.
 It turns out that simplifying a formula can be considered as removing some elements from its sequence, in particular simplifying a formula to $ff$ removes all the moves from its sequence while simplifying a formula to $tt$ removes all the moves from its sequence except the first winning one.
 Simplifying a formula iterator then involves simplifying its subformula iterators, which in turn might remove moves from the parent formula iterator.
 The current move may also be among those removed moves, in which case the iterator might need to be advanced to the next remaining move, potentially reaching its end.

 When simplifying we will be interested for every formula about whether it has been simplified to $tt$, $ff$ or whether its truth value is still unknown.
 In case it has not been simplified to $ff$ we will also care about whether it has reached the end of its sequence after the simplification, and if not whether the current move has changed or not.
 This will be useful to update the current move of the parent formula iterators.
 In particular: